cheminfo/eln-docs/docs/40_physical_chemistry/isotherm/README.md

 - [`Physisorption`](https://en.wikipedia.org/wiki/Physisorption): Atoms and molecules are trapped on the surface of solid due to attractive Van der Waals forces.
 - [`Chemisorption`](https://en.wikipedia.org/wiki/Chemisorption): Adsorption that involves a chemical reaction between the surface and the absorbate (example : corrosion).

-Those adsorption can be described by [adsorption isotherms](https://en.wikipedia.org/wiki/Adsorption#Single-molecule_explanation).
+These adsorptions can be described by [adsorption isotherms](https://en.wikipedia.org/wiki/Adsorption#Single-molecule_explanation).
 If the adsorbate is a gas, its amount is plotted against its pressure, if it consists of a liquid phase solute, it is plotted as a function of the concentration.
 In both cases, the process occurs at a constant temperature.

-There are several model to describe adsorption.
+There are several models to describe adsorption.
 For example the **[Langmuir adsorption Isotherm](https://en.wikipedia.org/wiki/Langmuir_adsorption_model)** or the **[BET Theory](https://en.wikipedia.org/wiki/BET_theory)**.

 ### Langmuir Adsorption Isotherm